MILVLG/activitynet-qa/README.md

 ```
 @inproceedings{yu2019activityqa,
     author = {Yu, Zhou and Xu, Dejing and Yu, Jun and Yu, Ting and Zhao, Zhou and Zhuang, Yueting and Tao, Dacheng},
     title = {ActivityNet-QA: A Dataset for Understanding Complex Web Videos via Question Answering},
     booktitle = {AAAI},
+    pages = {9127--9134},
     year = {2019}
 }
 ```